Frequently Asked Questions

 So, while a man is always fertile and a woman is sometimes fertile, in the family unit, they are complementary.
 Together, as man and wife, they are one with a combined fertility which is mostly infertile.

 • No matter what your concern is, we have seen and managed most conditions before.
 However, every person’s story is different, and we offer a personalized approach to treatment.
 Your condition may be common, but that does not mean it is common for you.
 We provide compassionate care and can help you.
+Schedule a call with a FertilityCare Practitioner today!

 • Generally, a NaPro Medical Consultant will want to have at least 2 months of a Creighton Model Chart to assist in diagnosis.